zulip/zulip-gci/tasks/interactive-bots.md

 * Create a pull request in the `zulip/zulip` repository, with the title `interactive bots: Create *feature* bot.`.
 Link to your GCI task in comment section.

-*Completion criteria:* Your project mentors will check if the new bot fulfills the feature requirements.
+*Completion criteria:* Mentors will check if the new bot fulfills the feature requirements.

 ### Task Type D: Create your own bot